June 19, 2020 (per consent decree)

 An External Peer Review Meeting was held January 29 and 30, 2018 for EPA’s Revised BBDR Model and Draft MCLG Approaches Report for Perchlorate in Drinking Water.

 The consent decree required EPA to propose an MCL for perchlorate by October 31, 2018.
 EPA filed a motion August 30, 2018 requesting a 90-day extension.
 This extension was granted December 11 giving EPA until April 30, 2019 to propose a rule.
 Amidst the ongoing partial government shutdown, a standing order issued on December 27 extended deadlines by “a period of time equal to the number of calendar days between December 21, 2018, and the date the President signs into law a budget appropriation that restores Department of Justice funding.”
 The partial government shutdown ended January 25, 2019 giving EPA until May 28, 2019 to propose a rule.

 EPA released the pre-publication for the proposal May 23, 2019 and it was published in the Federal Register June 26.
-The public has until August 26 to provide comments.
+EPA received an extension for the deadline to finalize a rule October 1, 2019 giving them until June 19, 2020.